 In communities where drinking water has little or no fluoride, prescription fluoride drops or tablets may be prescribed by a doctor.
 A popular alternative to supplements is the daily use of fluoridated toothpaste and mouthwash.
 Contact your local water department for more information on fluoride levels in your community water supply.

 Oral Health During Pregnancy, Infancy, and Childhood

 Tooth development begins shortly after conception, usually between the sixth and eighth weeks of gestation, and continues throughout pregnancy.
 At birth, 83% of a child’s tooth enamel has already formed, thus emphasizing the importance of adequate maternal nutrition throughout pregnancy.
 Only severe nutritional deficiencies and excesses in the mother (such as calcium, phosphorus, fluoride, iron, and iodine, along with vitamins A, C, and D) have the potential to cause obvious changes in tooth formation in the child.
 However, even slight deficiencies may cause changes in tooth structure that could place a child at greater risk for tooth decay later in life.
-Maintaining a healthy, balanced diet throughout pregnancy is of upmost importance for both mother and child.
-Before deciding to take a supplement during pregnancy, consult a medical professional or registered dietitian.
-For more detailed information on the recommended guidelines for oral health of infants and young children, see fact sheet Introducing Solid Foods to Infants.
+Maintaining a healthy, balanced diet throughout pregnancy is important for both mother and child.
+Before deciding to take a supplement during pregnancy, consult a physician or registered dietitian.

 Early Childhood Caries (ECC)